doublebyte1/keynotes/dataingest/PITCHME.md

  -->

 ---
-## What the Data Ingest API provides
+## What the Data Ingest API provides:
-- A simple REST interface (easy to use & technology agnostic)
+- A simple REST interface. <!-- (easy to use & technology agnostic) -->
-- Scaling capabilities (robust towards using a large number of datasets)
+- Scaling capabilities. <!-- (robust towards using a large number of datasets) -->
-- Online documentation
+- Online documentation.

 ---
-## What the Data INGEST API does not provide
+## What the Data INGEST API does not provide:
-- Other interactions with GeoServer, beyond uploading, downloading, unregistering and querying geospatial datasets (for instance, projecting files)
+- Other interactions with GeoServer. <!--, beyond uploading, downloading, unregistering and querying geospatial datasets (for instance, projecting files) ; ex: layer groups, styles, workspaces, data stores -->
-- Ability to work with raster data
+- Ability to work with raster data.